briancain/dotfiles/readme.md

         $ rake install

+All vim bundles will be auto installed once you open vim.

 ## Old Dotfiles

 Originally forked from Dejital, however the only thing left from that is the handy Rakefile to link rcs to your homedir.
 Very very useful!